docutils/docutils/docutils/FAQ.rst

 What's the standard abbreviation for "reStructuredText"?
 --------------------------------------------------------

-"RST" and "ReST" (or "reST") are both acceptable.
+"RST" (or "rST") and "ReST" (or "reST") are both acceptable.
 Care should be taken with capitalization, to avoid confusion with "REST__", an acronym for "Representational State Transfer".

-The abbreviations "reSTX" and "rSTX"/"rstx" should **not** be used;
-they overemphasize reStructuredText's predecessor, Zope's StructuredText.

 __ https://en.wikipedia.org/wiki/Representational_State_Transfer